staabm/staabm.github.io/_posts/2023-12-17-phpstan-todo-by-published.md

 ### Published: phpstan-todo-by

-Inspired by [parker-codes/todo-by](https://github.com/parker-codes/todo_by) I recently created [phpstan-todo-by](https://github.com/staabm/phpstan-todo-by) - a new PHPStan extension to check for TODO comments with expiration date/version.
+Inspired by [parker-codes/todo-by](https://github.com/parker-codes/todo_by) I recently created [phpstan-todo-by](https://github.com/staabm/phpstan-todo-by) - a new PHPStan extension to check for TODO comments with expiration.

 The [announcement tweet](https://twitter.com/markusstaab/status/1735393080704934343) / [toot](https://phpc.social/@markusstaab/111580606678002075) got a lot of attention and I received a lot of positive feedback.
 If you did not yet re-tweeted it already, please do so now :-).